haviital/nxtUDPTest/README.md

-# (WIP! ) UDP test program
+# The UDP test program

-# TODO
-- Print the ip address on screen
-- Explain how to get Next connected to wifi

 ## A short explanation of what the program does